litestar-org/litestar/docs/usage/5-responses.md

 # Responses

-When you return a value from a route handler function, Starlite takes the value and passes it to the constructor of the Starlite `Response` class (_starlite.response.Response_), as the response's `content` kwarg.
+When you return a value from a route handler function, Starlite takes the value and passes it to the constructor of the Starlite `Response` class (`starlite.response.Response`), as the response's `content` kwarg.
 It also sets the response's `status_code` and `media_type` kwargs based on either what was defined in the route handler decorator or default values.

-For example, lets assume we have a model named `Resource` which we persist using some orm abstracted into a repository
+For example, lets assume we have a model named `Resource` which we persist using some orm abstracted into a repository:
-pattern:

 ```python title="my_api/models/resource.py"
 from pydantic import BaseModel